INTI-CMNB/KiDiff/README.md

 output directory.

 For SCHs the process is similar, but using KiAuto.
 Note that one schematic is compared at a time.
-The `--all_pages` option allows comparing multiple pages, but both documents must have the same ammount of pages.
+The `--all_pages` option allows comparing multiple pages.
+In this case adding or removing pages is only supported when the `rsvg-convert` tool is available.
+Also note that this can't be done by the git plug-in because git extracts only the file you want to compare.
+Consult the advanced use explanation.

 The default resolution for the images is 150 DPI.
 It can be increased for better images, at the cost of (exponetially) longer execution times.
 You can